anhphan2705/im_pidnet/README.md

 And this is the fix: https://github.com/open-mmlab/mmsegmentation/issues/3724#issuecomment-2202124709

-If you see any other error, don't hesitate to create an issue.
+If you see any other error, don't hesitate to open an issue request.
 More support on https://github.com/open-mmlab/mmsegmentation/issues

 ## Real-Time Inference